vr10phoenix/LuminaIR/README.md

 ### Transfer Learning Strategy

-The framework assumes that Restormer has already been pre-trained on large-scale image restoration tasks.
+The framework assumes that **Restormer** has already been pre‑trained on large‑scale image restoration tasks.

-During initialization
+During initialization:

-1. the pretrained checkpoint is loaded,
+1. The pretrained checkpoint is loaded
-2. parameters are transferred to the restoration network,
+2. Parameters are transferred to the restoration network
-3. the network is switched to evaluation mode, and
+3. The network is switched to evaluation mode
-4. every parameter is frozen.
+4. Every parameter is frozen

-Consequently,
+Consequently:

 \[
 \frac{\partial \mathcal{L}}{\partial \theta_{Restormer}} = 0
 \]

 throughout optimization.

-Only SwinIR participates in gradient updates.
+Only **SwinIR** participates in gradient updates.
 This considerably reduces computational cost while preventing catastrophic forgetting of previously learned restoration representations.

----

 ### SwinIR Optimization